A look at escalating Saudi Arabia-Canada diplomatic spat

 HOW IT STARTED

-The dispute is centered on a Canadian government tweet that called on Saudi Arabia to release detained women’s rights activists.
+The dispute is centered on two Canadian government tweets that called on Saudi Arabia to release detained women’s rights activists.

 “Very alarmed to learn that Samar Badawi, Raif Badawi’s sister, has been imprisoned in Saudi Arabia,” the Aug.
 3 tweet read.
 “Canada stands together with the Badawi family in this difficult time, and we continue to strongly call for the release of both Raif and Samar Badawi.”